ghouse6862/Ethnic_Food_Restaurant/README.md

 productName: Stores the name of the product.<br />
 description: Stores the description of the product.<br />
 category: Stores information about the category to which the product belongs.<br />
-price: Stores the price of the product.
+price: Stores the price of the product.<br />
 qty: Stores the quantity of product available in the inventory.<br />
 image: Stores the image of the product.<br />
 isDeleted: This field is used to implement soft-delete.<br />